-- 10.2 When working at home you have the same health and safety duties as other employees.
-You must take reasonable care of your own health and safety and that of anyone else who might be affected by your actions and omissions.
-You must also attend the usual office health and safety courses and undertake to use equipment safely. - 10.3 We retain the right to check home working areas for health and safety purposes.
-The need for such inspections will depend on the circumstances including the nature of the work undertaken. - 10.4 You must not have meetings in your home with clients or employees and must not give clients/employees your home address or telephone number. - 10.5 You must ensure that any electrical devices you use are plugged into recognised power sockets and you must not overload any socket or use extension leads in a way that would cause electrical overload. - 10.6 Company Electrical devices that you use, must be available for the relevant electrical compliance testing as and when required. - 10.7 It is your responsibility to ensure your workstation at home is set-up correctly without hazards (such as trailing cables, etc) that could cause harm to yourself or others. - 10.8 There is advice in the form of a simple infographics poster from the Chartered Institute of Ergonomics and Human Factors at https://www.ergonomics.org.uk/common/Uploaded%20files/Publications/CIEHF-Working-from-Home-Infographic.pdf - 10.9 You must ensure that your working patterns and levels of work both over time and during shorter periods are not detrimental to your health and wellbeing.
-If you are aware or feel your health is or could be affected, you must raise this with your Line Manger and HR as soon as possible - 10.10 You must use your knowledge, experience and training to identify and report any health and safety concerns to your line manager. - 10.11 When you are working at or from home you are covered by our accident insurance policy.
+- Be contactable via email and/or by voice as agreed with the Line Manager, either through home phone/mobile phone or via Teams. - 10.2 When working at home employees have the same health and safety duties as other employees.
+They must take reasonable care of their own health and safety and that of anyone else who might be affected by their actions and omissions.
+They must also attend the usual office health and safety courses and undertake to use equipment safely. - 10.3 We retain the right to check home working areas for health and safety purposes.
+The need for such inspections will depend on the circumstances including the nature of the work undertaken. - 10.4 Employees must not have meetings in their home with clients or employees and must not give clients/employees their home address or telephone number. - 10.5 Employees must ensure that any electrical devices you use are plugged into recognised power sockets and they must not overload any socket or use extension leads in a way that would cause electrical overload. - 10.6 It is the employee's responsibility to ensure their workstation at home is set-up correctly without hazards (such as trailing cables, etc) that could cause harm to yourself or others. - 10.7 Employees must ensure that working patterns and levels of work both over time and during shorter periods are not detrimental to their health and wellbeing.
+If an employee feels their health is or could be affected, they must raise this with their Line Manger and HR as soon as possible - 10.8 Employees must use their knowledge, experience and training to identify and report any health and safety concerns to their Line Manager. - 10.9 When an employee is working at or from home they are covered by our accident insurance policy.
 Any accidents must be reported immediately in accordance with our Health and Safety Policy.